Connect with others who understand.

 Planning Ahead

 One MyLymphomaTeam member put it best when they encouraged another member: “Don’t feel bad going back to school without your hair.
-Put on a hat, scarf, or wig for now and know how incredibly strong you are!”
+Put on a hat, scarf, or wig for now, and know how incredibly strong you are!”

 Seeking Counseling

-Some people struggle with their hair loss or find that it seriously affects how they think and feel about themselves.
+Some people struggle with hair loss or find that it seriously affects how they think and feel about themselves.
 If this is the case, ask your oncologist for a referral to a mental health professional who specializes in working with those diagnosed with lymphoma and other cancers.
-This can be a great way to process the diagnosis as a whole and begin to feel better about your hair loss.
+This can be a great way to process your lymphoma diagnosis as a whole and begin to feel better about your hair loss.

 One member recommended speaking to a counselor.
 “Hair and eyebrows will grow back.
-My oncologist sent me to a psychologist who specializes in treatment of cancer patients,” they said.
+My oncologist sent me to a psychologist who specializes in the treatment of cancer patients,” they said.
 “It really helped me to move on from this devastating diagnosis.”

 A MyLymphomaTeam Member